aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/generate-document-from-template/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites:
 - A basic understanding of Java programming.
 - Aspose.Note for Java library.
-If not installed, download it from [here](https://releases.aspose.com/note/java/).
+If not installed, download it from [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
 - A template document (e.g., *JobOffer.one*) for document generation.

 ## Import Packages